michailmitsakis/michailmitsakis/README.md

 ## 👨‍💻 About Me

 I'm a motivated engineer and business consultant in the energy sector, experienced in and passionate about industrial decarbonization, sustainable energy solutions and accelerating R&D for low-carbon technologies.
-Specialized in electrochemistry, clean hydrogen and AI for materials discovery and design.
+Specialized in electrochemistry, clean hydrogen and AI for materials discovery and design (e.g., catalyst discovery and optimization).
 I am goal-driven, action-oriented and excel in a collaborative environment.
 Seeking to grow my skillset and contribute to the green transition through my generalist mindset, while finding creative solutions to complex problems.

 ## 🛠 Tech Stack